The Women

 Tanya was born and raised on the South Shore of Montreal, where she completed just shy of a full year of CEGEP (Collège d’enseignement général et professionnel or College of General and Vocational Education) in fine arts.

 Her life, she says, is a series of good and bad decisions “which have led me to where I am today.”
 She thinks the journey has allowed her to become less judgmental.
 “Thank goodness,” she laughs, “because I must have been unbearable until I was at least 20 or so.”
-Today, 31 and counting, she sums up her philosophy of life this way: “Always believe the best about people, and always try to meet people where they are.”
+Today, she sums up her philosophy of life this way: “Always believe the best about people, and always try to meet people where they are.”

 When did Tanya become pro-life?
 Her mother says she must have been nine or ten, during the Morgentaler proceedings when she first voiced an opinion.
 She describes the infamous day that Tanya declared, in the presence of dinner guests, that “They should not be allowed to do [abortion]!” or something to that effect.
 Tanya says her mother, was “disposed to keeping her views to herself, but always allowed us to speak our minds, even when she did not share our stance on a particular issue.”